Bleach is a popular cleaning product with various uses around the house. But Will Bleach Kill Drain Flies? Let’s find out below!

 Drain flies are harmless pests but can be a serious nuisance.
-In this article, you’ll know, will bleach kill drain flies and how to get rid of them for good!
+In this article, you’ll learn Will Bleach Kill Drain Flies and how to get rid of them for good!

-Drain flies are tiny, dark-winged, pests of gray, black, or brown color.
+Drain flies are tiny, dark-winged pests of gray, black, or brown color.
 Their whole body is covered in hair and leaves a powdery substance when squashed.
-Drain flies often lay their eggs and develop on sitting water.
+Drain flies often lay their eggs and develop in sitting water.
 This situation commonly arises when you don’t flush out the drain pipes regularly.

 The common name of drain flies are:

 Below are some reasons that cause drain flies in the home:

 - Clogged drain pipes